8 December 2020; 19 January 2021; 26 January 2021

 26 January 2021, 7 pm Willem de Rooij with Rob Crosse (in English)

-The dialogue will take place over the course of three evenings and will be streamed on Instagram Live.
+The dialogue took place over the course of three evenings and will be streamed on Instagram Live.

 Willem de Rooij and Grit Weber in conversation with the ars viva prize winners Rob Crosse, Richard Sides and Sung Tieu.